Blowing star formation away in AGN Hosts (BAH) -- II. Investigating the origin of the H2 emission excess in nearby galaxies with JWST MIRI: Results

 The results for NGC\:3884 are shown in Fig.~\ref{fig:ngc}.
 As this galaxy was observed in the MIRI MRS sub-bands Medium and Long, instead of Short and Long, as for the other two galaxies, its integrated spectrum does not include the region beyond 11.5\:$\mu$m.
 But, the covered spectral range is still enough to include the PAH$_{\rm 11.3\mu m}$ feature at the galaxy's redshift.
 The H$_2$ emission in NGC\:3884 is observed over the whole FoV, with the peak of emission seen at the nuclear position.
 On the other hand, the PAH$_{\rm 11.3\mu m}$ emission is detected only in a partial ring with inner and outer radii of $\sim$0.3 arcsec and 1.8 arcsec, respectively.
 This is the galaxy with the highest H$_2$ S(3)/PAH$_{\rm 11.3\mu m}$ among the three, with values of up to $\sim$10, much larger than the median values observed in AGN hosts observed by the Spitzer telescope (Fig.~\ref{fig:spitzer}).
-As for the other two galaxies, the H$_2$ S(3)/PAH$_{\rm 11.3\mu m}$ and [Fe\,{\sc ii}]$_{\rm 5.34\: \mu m}$/PAH$_{\rm 11.3\mu m}$ line ratio maps show very similar morphologies.
-The highest $W_{\rm 80\:H_2}$ values ($\gtrsim$400~km\:s$^{-1}$) are seen at the nucleus, with some intermediate values (300--400~km\:s$^{-1}$) seen also along the southeast-northwest direction.
+The observed spectral range also does not include the [Fe\,{\sc ii}]$_{\rm 5.34\: \mu m}$ emission line.
+The H$_2$ S(5)/H$_2$ S(3) presents the highest values in the inner 0.5 arcsec from the nucleus in a structure elongated along the east west direction.
+The highest $W_{\rm 80\:H_2}$ values ($\gtrsim$400~km\:s$^{-1}$) are seen at the nucleus, and along the east-west direction.
 Regions to the north and south of the nucleus present low $W_{\rm 80\:H_2}$ values ($\lesssim$200~km\:s$^{-1}$).